madetech/data-101/modules/supplementary/Databases.md

 ## What is a schema

 This is the way a database is structured.
 Schema's are a formal description of the organisation and structure of data in a database.
 This includes definition of tables, views, columns, data types, indexes, constraints,relationships, etc. Schemas are important for consistency and efficiency.
-Databases work With schema's.
+Databases work with schema's.

 Relational databases have schema's while non relational databases like NoSql databases e.g. MongoDB are schema-less.